 The deadline, similarly to 2021, is November of 2022.
 This is why we’ve advised you not to rush, you still have time- so gather your documents and begin any legal procedures till then.

 Step 2: IMAT Registration

-Now that you did the pre-enrollment, you can register for the exam itself!
+Now that you have pre-enrolled, you can register for the exam itself!
 Usually, during July, the online registration opens, and you will be able to register and pay the fees required to take the IMAT exam in September.
-Notice that even if you pre-enrolled in your embassy, you have to follow this step as well!
+Notice that even if you pre-enrolled in your embassy, you have to follow this step as well.

 How to register for the IMAT on Universitaly.it

-universitaly.it is the official website where you do the registration for the IMAT exam.
+Universitaly.it is the official website for everything Italy and IMAT.
 Follow these steps to understand how to register for the IMAT exam.